jupyter-server/enterprise_gateway/docs/source/getting-started.md

 * Scala 2.11/Apache Spark 2.x with Apache Toree kernel
 * R/Apache Spark 2.x with IRkernel

 To support Scala kernels, [Apache Toree](https://toree.apache.org/) must be installed.
 To support IPython kernels and R kernels to run in YARN containers, various packages have to be installed on each of the YARN data nodes.
-The simplest way to enable all the data nodes with required dependencies is to install [Anaconda](https://anaconda.com/) on all cluster nodes.
+The simplest way to enable all the data nodes with requireddependencies is to install [Anaconda](https://anaconda.com/) on all cluster nodes.

 To take full advantage of security and user impersonation capabilities, a Kerberized cluster is recommended.

 ### Enterprise Gateway Features

 Jupyter Enterprise Gateway exposes the following features and functionality:

 * Enables the ability to launch kernels on different servers thereby distributing resource utilization across the enterprise
 * Pluggable framework allows for support of additional resource managers
 * Secure communication from client to kernel
 * Persistent kernel sessions (see [Roadmap](roadmap.html#project-roadmap))